smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-departures.md

 With Smart Data Lake Builder, you describe your data pipelines in a config file using the [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format.
 All HOCON features are supported so you could also split your configuration into several files.
 But for this first part, let's just use one file.

-The configuration is located in downloaded code under config/application.conf.
+The configuration is located in the downloaded code under config/application.conf.
 To walk through part-1 of this tutorial, please reset the existing application.conf to the config file available [here](../config-examples/application-part1-start.conf).

 A data pipeline is composed of at least two entities: *DataObjects* and *Actions*.